 \subsection{Dirac and pseudo-Dirac mass terms}

-Along with the transformation of lepton doublets mentioned previously, the right-handed field $N_R$ transforms as a triplet under the $A_4$ modular group.
-Since, with these charge assignments we can not write the standard interaction term, we introduce the Polyharmonic Maa\ss{} forms couplings to transform non-trivially under the non-holomorphic $A_4$ modular group (triplets) having modular weight of $k_Y=0$, as represented in Table\,\ref{mod_couplings}.
+Along with the transformation of lepton doublets outlined previously, the right-handed fields $N_{Ri}$ transform as a triplet under the $A_4$ modular group.
+Since with these charge assignments, we cannot write the standard interaction term, we introduce the Polyharmonic Maa\ss{} form couplings to transform non-trivially under the non-holomorphic $A_4$ modular group (triplets) having modular weight of $k_I=0$, as represented in Table\,\ref{mod_couplings}.
 We use the modular forms of the coupling as {$\bm{Y}_3^{(0)}(\tau) = \left(Y_{3,1}^{(0)},Y_{3,2}^{(0)},Y_{3,3}^{(0)}\right)$}, expressed in Eqn.~\ref{A-1}, \ref{A-2}, and \ref{A-3} (Appendix \ref{app:A}).
 Therefore, the invariant Dirac Lagrangian involving the active and right-handed fields can be written as